 State Fair volunteer opportunities

-Each year thousands visit the Department of Natural Resources (DNR) Building and Park to see fish, birds, to learn more about their favorite lakes, parks, trails, and to see exhibits on various DNR Programs.
+Almost half a million people visit the Department of Natural Resources (DNR) Building and Park each year to see fish, birds, to learn more about their favorite lakes, parks, trails, and to see exhibits on various DNR Programs.
 The volunteer time commitment is at least one day for 4-6 hours depending on the job.
 Admission tickets for each day along with instructions and fair information will be sent about 1 week prior to the fair.
 Parking and meals will be the responsibility of the person volunteering.
-Contact the person listed at the end of each position for more information.

 For three hours each day of the fair one person will play the costumed character Smokey Bear.
 Smokey will be required to move among the crowds in and around the DNR building and to pose with people wanting to have their picture taken with him.
-Smokey does not speak, so another person must be on hand to be his voice and to help him walk as visibility is partially limited with the costume.
-The Voice of Smokey must be able to introduce the costumed character to people.
+Smokey does not speak, so another person must be on hand to be his Voice and to help him walk as visibility is partially limited with the costume.
+The Voice of Smokey must be able to introduce the costumed character to people and assist Smokey getting in and out of his costume.

 QUALIFICATIONS: The person playing Smokey must be 17 years of age or older, be at least 5'7" or taller and have a chest or waist no larger than 46" to best fit the costume.
 Wearing the costume can get terribly hot so people affected by the heat need to take this under consideration.
 A cooling vest is provided.